Differences Between a Secured and Unsecured Line of CreditPublished on April 8, 2022 by Daniel Azzoli

 3. Flexible Repayment

-Don’t mistake the title of this section to mean that you can pay off your loan whenever you want with no consequences for missed payments, because that’s certainly not the case.
-But as long as you’re meeting your minimum payments by the deadline, you may be able to make adjustments to how much you’re paying based on your financial standing.
+Don’t mistake the title of this section to mean that you can pay off your loan with whatever amount you want and whenever you want with no consequences for missed payments, because that’s certainly not the case.
+But as long as you’re meeting your minimum payments by the deadline, you may be able to make adjustments to how much you’re paying based on what you can afford to pay down beyond your minimum payment.

 For example, if you have the money to pay off the entirety of your balance in one go, then go for it.
 In fact, we encourage you to pay off as much as you can (and as soon as you can) to avoid building up more interest or paying any other extra charges.
 But if money is tight and you don’t think you can pay off your line of credit all at once, you can keep up with your minimum payments and make additional contributions with any extra money you can spare in each payment cycle.